**If you are in an emergency situation, call 911 immediately.

-To communicate with the Office of Equity and Title IX to submit a report, file a complaint, or identify a concern regarding sexual harassment or sexual misconduct of any type, please submit a report online or email email@example.com.
-For questions about the new Office of Equity and Title IX, or for concerns or complaints on other issues of harassment or discrimination, please email firstname.lastname@example.org.
+To communicate with the Office of Equity and Title IX to submit a report, file a complaint, or identify a concern regarding sexual harassment or sexual misconduct of any type or other issues of harassment or discrimination, please submit a report online or email email@example.com.
 You can also reach the Office by calling 202-885-8080.
 You may bring a support person along with you to any meetings with the University related to the report.

 Seek Confidential Support